mozilla-services/server-syncstorage/deployment/README.rst

 AWS uses security groups to control access between cloud resources.
-For syncstorage we need independent security groups for the webheads, the dbnodes, and the elasticache cluster.
+For syncstorage we need independent security groups for the webheads, the dbnodes, and the elasticache cluster:

   * A "syncstorage-sg-web" EC2 security group for the webheads, allowing inbound traffic on ports 22 and 80.
+Don't forget to "apply changes" after adding the rules!
   * A "syncstorage-sg-db" RDS security group to contain the dbnodes, allowing access from machines in the "syncstorage-sg-web" security group.
   * A "syncstorage-sg-cache" ElastiCache security group for the elasticache